The American addiction

 What has caused it?

-But why have those essential costs increased far faster than the so-called inflation?
+But why have those essential costs increased much faster than the so-called inflation?

-The answer is very simple: (1) too much money has entered the system; and (2) the kind of extra money that entered the system does not just cause inflation; it causes uneven inflation.
+(2) uneven inflation: The kind of extra money that entered the system does not just cause inflation; it causes uneven inflation.

 There have been multiple causes of the creation of excessive money.
 But a major one may not be obvious to most people: America’s trade deficit.